BetterSEQTA/BetterSEQTA-Plus/README.md

 </a>

 <p align="center">
-  A beautiful 🤩 Chrome Extension that adds additional features and gives an overall better experience for <a href="https://educationhorizons.com/solutions/seqta/">SEQTA Learn.</a> <strong>Currently looking for contributors</strong> 🔥
+  A beautiful 🤩 browser extension that transforms <a href="https://educationhorizons.com/solutions/seqta/">SEQTA Learn</a> with modern themes, powerful customization, productivity tools, and an improved user experience.
+Contributions are always welcome!
 </p>

 <p align="center">